kiddico/Reddit-Sidebar-Hider/README.md

 1. Get it from the chrome web store [here](https://chrome.google.com/webstore/detail/reddit-sidebar-hider/aipfmjljjkiepeocilaillicdohnkehp?hl=en&gl=US).
 2. Get the latest pre-packaged .crx file from [here](https://github.com/kiddico/Reddit-Sidebar-Hider/tree/master/packaged/current).
 3. Or clone this repo to your computer, enable developer mode in your browser settings, and click the load unpacked extension button.
-The navigate to and select the developement folder in the cloned folder.
+Then navigate to, and select the developement folder in the cloned folder.

 Todo: